StarGate01/p8b-infinitime/README.md

 ### P8a vs P8b

-The (at least the one I have) P8b uses a different SPI flash chip, which will crash the bootloader when compiled for the P8a.
-In addition, the display driver is a bit different.
+The (at least the one I have) P8b uses a different SPI flash chip.
+The bootloader is configured to accept either chip.
+In addition, the touch driver is a bit different, which is why InfiniTime 1.3 is used, as >=1.4 uses a new driver software model which is not compatible yet.

 ## Download Binaries